 The Company has adopted the new CICA Handbook Section 1530, which introduces new standards for reporting and disclosure of comprehensive income.
-Comprehensive income is the change in equity (net assets) of an enterprise during a reporting period form transactions and other events and circumstances from non-owner sources.
+Comprehensive income is the change in equity (net assets) of an enterprise during a reporting period from transactions and other events and circumstances from non-owner sources.
 It includes all changes in equity during a period except those resulting from investments by owners and distributions to owners.
-Commencing with the current fiscal period, a statement of other comprehensive income will be included with the consolidated financial statements, which will include unrealized gains and losses of financial instruments that are not required to be included in operations.
-There is currently no impact of this standard on these restated financial statements.
+There is currently no impact of this standard on these financial statements.